 WHAT IS AN HR DASHBOARD?

 Let’s start with the basics.
 According to the sub-definition of the word “table”, it’s a “set of indicators […] allowing a company to check the proper operation of its various services and to manage them.”
-So a dedicated HR dashboard is, in fact, a tool used to manage operations, monitoring and teams evaluation.
+So a dedicated HR dashboard is, in fact, a tool used to manage operations, monitoring, and team evaluation.

 THE DASHBOARD AS A MANAGEMENT TOOL